Is the End-of-the-year-Appeal Important?

 • State urgency.

-Your letter should be simple, succinct and emotional and include these five elements:
+Your letter should be simple, succinct, and emotional.

 1) A powerful opening line that will set the stage.
 Make a statement or ask a question that will grab the reader’s attention.